Parsing expression grammar: Non-repetition left-recursion

 The process of rewriting indirectly left-recursive rules is complex in some packrat parsers, especially when semantic actions are involved.

 With some modification, traditional packrat parsing can support direct left recursion, but doing so results in a loss of the linear-time parsing property which is generally the justification for using PEGs and packrat parsing in the first place.
 Only the OMeta parsing algorithm supports full direct and indirect left recursion without additional attendant complexity (but again, at a loss of the linear time complexity), whereas all GLR parsers support left recursion.

-Expressive power
+Unexpected behaviour

+A common first impression of PEGs is that they look like CFGs with certain convenience features — repetition operators *+? as in regular expressions and lookahead predicates &! — plus ordered choice for disambiguation.
+This understanding can be sufficient when one's goal is to create a parser for a language, but it is not sufficient for more theoretical discussions of the computational power of parsing expressions.
+In particular the nondeterminism inherent in the unordered choice | of context-free grammars makes it very different from the deterministic ordered choice /.

+The midpoint problem

 PEG packrat parsers cannot recognize some unambiguous nondeterministic CFG rules, such as the following: